bitovi/academy/src/react/1-setup.md

 > Note that ejecting is generally **not** recommended unless absolutely necessary.

-## Version Control & Deployment
+## Version Control

 Create React App will automatically initialize the new folder as a git repo, which can be checked into source control just like any other project.

+### Deployment

 One of the benefits of using `react-scripts` is it's great build process.
-When you run the `npm run build` command, your site will automatically be bundled, minified, and dumped into a `build` folder.
+When you run the `npm run build` command, your site will automatically be bundled, minified, and written into a `build` folder.

 This folder can then be uploaded to any web-server and served statically just like a normal HTML website, no fancy webserver or processes needed.

+### Try it out

+✏️ Fork or clone the tic-tac-toe app we'll be building in this training from [github](https://github.com/bitovi/react-exercises).

+Make sure you're on the master branch, and after running `npm install` run `npm run build`.
+This will build the site and create a `build` folder.
+Check out the files that got generated, notice how they're nicely minified and bundled!

+More information on the build folder and on deployment in general can be found on the create-react-app [website](https://create-react-app.dev/docs/deployment/).